-In order to examine this, we separately estimate the impact of training for women in VBT and outside-of-village training (columns 2 and 3 in Table 10), as well as those women who attended because the training center was in their village (column 4 which compares outcomes in villages that received only information to those in the VBT arms).
-As mentioned in section 3.4, we instrument for course completion with whether a village received a training center and group transport as well as the randomized stipend amount.
-In column 4 we drop the stipend instrument to isolate the effect for VBT compliers.
+In order to examine these questions, we separately estimate the impact of training for women in VBT versus outside-village training (columns 2 and 3 in Table 10), as well as those women who were able to attend only because the training center was in their village (column 4 which compares outcomes in villages that received only information to those in the VBT arms).
+As mentioned in section 3.4, we instrument for course completion with dummy variables for the randomized stipend levels (in columns 2 and 3) as well as whether a village received a training center (in column 2) or whether it received information about training and group transport (in column 3).
+Note that in column 4 we only use the VBT treatment instrument and drop the stipend instruments to isolate the effect for VBT compliers.

-Columns 2 and 3 report these LATE estimates for women who completed training in VBT and outside-of-village training samples, respectively.
-Qualitatively, the results remain the same as the overall average treatment effect reported in column 1.
+The LATE estimates for women who completed training in VBT and Outside-Village training (OVT) samples are similar to the overall average treatment effects reported in column 1.
 Panels A, B, and C show that the women who complete training from either treatment arm become more engaged in production of clothes for sale and report higher skills.
 The training also increases their income from tailoring and a sizable fraction of those earnings come from selling clothes to people outside their familial networks.
-Likewise, in panels D and E, trainees from VBT and outside-of-village trainees are more likely to own a sewing machine (by 22 percentage points and 35 pp, respectively) and they both report a negative effect on the household influence index.
-Trainees who had to travel outside their village to acquire skills training report a statistically significant impact on: asset index (0.289), gender role perceptions (0.103), and civic engagement (0.042).
+Likewise, in panels D and E, trainees from VBT and OVT are more likely to own a sewing machine (by 22 percentage points and 35 pp, respectively) and they both report a negative effect on the household influence index.
+Where the impact differs is also interesting.
+OVT trainees who had to travel outside their village to acquire skills training report a statistically significant impact on: asset index (0.289), gender role perceptions (0.103), and civic engagement (0.042).
 Meanwhile, VBT trainees report lower spending, especially on clothing expenses, as a result of training.